 How to Use Soy Lecithin

-As I’ve said, soy lecithin is an excellent emulsifier and natural preservative, that helps in mixing ingredients.
+As I’ve said, soy lecithin powder is an excellent emulsifier and natural preservative, that helps in mixing ingredients.

 There exist several ways you can use it in your kitchen: